kael-shipman/jc/README.md

 }
 ```

-You might have created and installed the package some time ago, before you added the `email` config section.
+You might have created and installed the package some time ago, and then more recently added an `email` config section.
 When you update the package, you might use the following to ensure the config is in the correct state:

 ```sh
 cat ~/my-config.json | \